 Anyone remember learning the vowels?

 Jasmine James, senior systems engineer for Delta Air Lines, and her colleagues repurposed the old “AEIOU” song.
-They turned it into an acronym and use it to size up cloud-native tools.
+They turned it into an acronym and now use it to size up cloud native tools.
 It goes like this: Applicability, Enterprise-Ready, Integration, Overhead and Usefulness.

 The most important element of all is usefulness, James said.
 Even if other businesses have had a ton of success with a tool, Delta won’t grab it until it’s sure it can get some juice out of it.
-“We want to make sure you can actually use them in the right way.”
+“We want to make sure you can actually use them in the right way,” she said.